 For base layers, we recommend they fit snug and are made from a noncotton material like nylon or wool.
 We’ve had a lot of baselayers, but our favorites are wool base layers from Helly Hansen and Smartwool, and yak wool from Kora.

 I love to wear a comfortable shirt on hot days made from a performance fabric that handles sweat.
 You should look for a fabric that is lightweight, breathable, and has quick-dry qualities such as merino wool, nylon, or polyester.

-We always recommend you bring a great packable down jacket on just about any hiking trip.
-When you’re dealing with the mountains and wide temperature shifts it’s a great way to keep warm without eating up too much space in your hiking backpack.
-My favorite down jacket is the Arc’teryx Cerium as it manages to blend the perfect balance between ultralightweight, performance, style, and fit.
+We always recommend you bring a down jacket on just about any hiking trip.
+When dealing with the mountains and vast temperature shifts, it’s a great way to keep warm without eating up too much space in your hiking backpack.
+My favorite down jacket is the Arc’teryx Cerium, as it manages to blend the perfect balance between lightweight, performance, style, and fit.
 No matter the month or season, it’s always down jacket season in Banff!

 The most essential article of clothing for hikers is the shell jacket.
 You have two options for shell jackets and it is a good idea to have both as it depends on the climate.
 One option is a sturdy multi-layer rain jacket and the other is a lightweight windbreaker.